Quantum cooling activated by coherently-controlled thermalisation: Controlled-SWAPs circuit protocol without ICO

+\end{small}as the final local Gibbs state (before normalization and it is the same as the one produced by the N-SWITCH ICO fridge) of the working system when attaining cooling branch.
+And the reservoir qubits share the same local Gibbs state (before normalization) \begin{footnotesize}

+\end{footnotesize}see Appendix \ref{mgs} for more details about the derivation of this part.
+Similarly, by following the general measurement strategy in Appendix \ref{Mstra}, we can see that the working qubit has the same final local Gibbs state $\frac{1}{N}(T-T^3)$ when we attain one of the $N-1$ identical heating branches(measurement result of the control is other than $\ket{e_{0}}$).

-When attaining the cooling branch(see Fig.\ref{cd}), Bob thermalizes the working qubit with the cold reservoirs, and Alice passes the reservoir qubits to Bob one after another and let Bob thermalize them with the cold reservoirs.
-At each step, the working(or reservoir) qubit discards from the quantum correlated $N+1$ qubits system, and the local Gibbs states of the remaining qubits remains the same as in Eqn.(\ref{38}).
-Or Alice can give Bob all the cooled down qubits and let him thermalize the $N+1$ working qubits with the cold reservoirs at once, the total decrease of energy of the cold reservoirs is the same as the case when Bob thermalizes the qubits with the cold reservoirs one after another, this is because the thermalisation of 1 of $N+1$ subsystems of the quantum correlated system is local-Gibbs-state-preserving for the remaining qubits(see Appendix \ref{msp} for more discussion about this part).
+When attaining the cooling branch (see Fig.\ref{cd}), Bob thermalises the working qubit with the cold reservoirs, and Alice passes the reservoir qubits to Bob one after another and let Bob thermalise them with the cold reservoirs.
+At each step, the target (or reservoir) qubit discards from the quantum correlated $N+1$ qubits system, and the local Gibbs states of the remaining qubits remains the same as in Eqn.(\ref{38}).
+Or Alice can give Bob all the cooled down qubits and let him thermalise the $N+1$ working qubits with the cold reservoirs at once, the amount of energy decrease in total for the cold reservoirs is the same as the case when Bob thermalises the qubits with the cold reservoirs one after another, this is because the thermalisation of 1 of $N+1$ subsystems of the quantum correlated system is local-Gibbs-state-preserving for the remaining qubits (see Appendix \ref{msp} for more discussion about this part).